-Most recently, Nylon Magazine has tapped MySpace to deliver an energized music edition with online ties.
-The blended result includes band features with MySpace profile links, and directories of MySpace featured artists, fan clubs and groups.
-Other goodies include profiles of white-hot groups like Gnarls Barkley, and a complete do-it-yourself guide for creating a sparkling MySpace band page.
+The Nylon and MySpace collaboration is a blended result that includes band features with MySpace profile links, directories of MySpace featured artists, fan clubs, and groups.
+The collaboration also features profiles of white-hot groups like Gnarls Barkley and a complete do-it-yourself guide for creating a sparkling MySpace band page.
 Fans can also download the entire Nylon music issue prior to its release date.

-The collaboration also includes a web-based presence for Nylon.
+The collaboration is not limited to the magazine alone.
+Nylon has also created a web-based presence for itself on MySpace.
 Unsurprisingly, that takes the form of a MySpace profile, which is housing exclusive content and interactive features for readers.
-“Our collaboration has blurred the boundaries between print and new media,” said Nylon editor-in-chief and co-founder Marvin Scott Jarrett.
-“We have created something very special and new.
+Nylon editor-in-chief and co-founder Marvin Scott Jarrett said, “Our collaboration has blurred the boundaries between print and new media.
+We have created something very special and new.
 You can literally listen to the issue online.”